colbyfayock/colbyfayock.com/src/_pages/what-do-i-use.md

 ---
 template: page
-title: What do I use?
+title: What I Use
-path: /what-do-i-use
+path: /what-i-use
 ---
 todo